Bupterambition/AwesomeIntroGuideView/README.md

 ## License

-MGJPFIntroGuideView is available under the MIT license.
+AwesomeIntroGuideView is available under the MIT license.
 See the LICENSE file for more info.